EXCLUSIVE-U.S. regulators to vet Alibaba, JD.com, other Chinese firms' audits -sources | Business

 U.S. regulators have selected e-commerce majors Alibaba Group Holding Ltd and JD.com Inc among other U.S.-listed Chinese companies for audit inspection starting next month, people with knowledge of the matter said.

-The respective accounting firms of Alibaba, JD.com, and Yum China - PwC, Deloitte, and KPMG - have also been notified of the inspection, the people added.
-Alibaba, JD.com, Yum China, KPMG, and the China Securities Regulatory Commission did not respond to requests for comment.
+The respective accounting firms of Alibaba, JD.com and Yum China - PwC, Deloitte and KPMG - have also been notified of the inspection, the people added.
+Alibaba, JD.com, Yum China and the China Securities Regulatory Commission did not respond to requests for comment.

 Spokespeople for PwC and Deloitte said it was company policy not to comment on client matters.
+KPMG declined to comment on the matter.
 A PCAOB spokesperson on Tuesday said the board did not comment on inspections.
 The watchdog could not be reached for comment outside of U.S. business hours on Wednesday.

 Alibaba's U.S.-listed stock closed down nearly 3% on Tuesday after Reuters' report, having been up about 1% in pre-market trade.
 Its Hong Kong shares narrowed losses to nearly 1% on Wednesday afternoon, after slumping more than 3% in the morning.
 U.S. regulators have for more than a decade demanded access to audit papers of U.S.-listed Chinese companies, but Chinese authorities have been reluctant to let U.S. regulators inspect accounting firms in China, citing national security concerns.